Controlling secondary flows in Taylor-Couette flow using stress-free boundary conditions: Summary and conclusion

 We also applied spiral variations which break axial reflection symmetries of the problem and introduce chirality.
-This induces a persistent spanwise velocity, which does not heavily modify the roll but it is able to move it around along the direction of relative pattern velocity with respect to the cylinder.
-For the three angles of inclinations studied, there is an optimum wavelength at each inclination angle for which the roll movement becomes maximum, which does not always coincide with the wavelength that generates the maximum induced velocity.
+This induces a persistent axial velocity, which does not heavily modify the roll but it is able to move it around along the direction of relative pattern velocity with respect to the cylinder.
+For the three angles of inclinations studied, there is an optimum frequency at each inclination angle for which the roll movement becomes maximum, which does not always coincide with the frequency that generated the maximum induced velocity.
 When normalizing the roll velocity by the relative pattern velocity, we found that the patterns with smaller angles of inclination tend to move the rolls with a higher fraction of this velocity.

 The last pattern we studied was the checkerboard pattern which neither generates an induced velocity, nor a persistent Reynolds stress imbalance.
-Because of this, it ends up not having a significant effect on the rolls, while modifying the torque in a similar manner to the spiral patterns.
+Because of this, it ends up not having a significant effect on the rolls, while modifying the torque in a similar manner to the azimuthal patterns.

-One limitation of this study is that we are only dealing with a narrow-gap TC system with radius ratio $\eta=0.909$ under pure inner cylinder rotation.
-This is advantageous to focus on Taylor rolls, as they are present even at higher $Re_s$.
-However, in order to fully comprehend the effect of boundary heterogeneity, we must further simulate radius ratios or combinations of different cylinder rotation where the rolls are not present at higher $Re_s$.
+This study has served as confirmation that the Taylor rolls can be affected by careful patterning of the inner cylinder boundary.
+Limitations of this study are primarily due to the fact that the parameter space to be explored is very large, and that we are only dealing with a narrow-gap TC system with radius ratio $\eta=0.909$ under pure inner cylinder rotation.
+While this selection was advantageous to focus on Taylor rolls, as they are present even at higher $Re_s$, in order to fully comprehend the effect of boundary heterogeneity, we must further simulate radius ratios or combinations of different cylinder rotation where the rolls are not present at higher $Re_s$.
+Further work will also include the analysis of more realistic finite-slip length patterns, which are obtainable in the laboratory.

 \textbf{Acknowledgments:} We thank the Research Computing Data Core (RCDC) at the University of Houston for providing computing resources.
 We acknowledge funding from the National Science Foundation through grant NSF-CBET-1934121.